OBOAcademy/obook/docs/howto/update-import.md

 1. You prefer to manage all your imported terms in a single file (rather than multiple files like in the "Using term files" workflow above).
 2. You wish to augment your imported ontologies with additional information.
 This requires a cautionary discussion.

-To enable this workflow, you add the following to your ODK config file (`src/ontology/cl-odk.yaml`), and [update the repository](RepoManagement.md):
+To enable this workflow, you add the following to your ODK config file (`src/ontology/cl-odk.yaml`), and update the repository (using `sh run.sh make update_repo`):

 ```
 use_custom_import_module: TRUE